mrisher/smtp-sts/spec.md

      recipients such metrics from an offline (and potentially easier-to-deploy) logs-analysis batch process.

-## Disadvantages When Used Without DANE

-When deployed alone (i.e. without a DANE record, and using Web PKI for certificate verification), SMTP STS offers the following disadvantages compared to DANE:
+### Advantages of DANE when compared to SMTP STS

 * Infrastructure: DANE may be easier for some providers to deploy.
-In particular, for providers who already support DNSSEC, SMTP STS would additionally require they obtain a CA-signed x509 certificate for the recipient domain.
+In particular, for providers who already support DNSSEC, SMTP STS would additionally require they host a HTTPS webserver and obtain a CA-signed X.509 certificate for the recipient domain.

 * Security: DANE offers an advantage against policy-lookup DoS attacks; that is, while a DNSSEC-signed NXDOMAIN response to a DANE lookup authoritatively